-Achilles Therapeutics Limited was incorporated under the laws of England and Wales in May 2016, under the name AchillesTX Limited and, until the completion of our corporate reorganization, was the holding company for Achilles Therapeutics US, Inc. In October 2016, AchillesTX Limited changed its name to Achilles Therapeutics Limited.

-In January 2021, Achilles Therapeutics Limited changed its name to Achilles Therapeutics UK Limited.
-Achilles Therapeutics plc was incorporated under the laws of England and Wales in November 2020 as the holding company for Achilles Therapeutics Holdings Limited, under the name Achilles TX Limited.
-In November 2020, following the incorporation of Achilles TX Limited, Achilles Therapeutics Holdings Limited was incorporated under the laws of England and Wales as a wholly owned subsidiary of Achilles Therapeutics plc, to become a holding company for Achilles Therapeutics UK Limited and Achilles Therapeutics US, Inc. following completion of a corporate reorganization.
-Our registered office is located at 245 Hammersmith Road, London, W6 8PW, United Kingdom, and our telephone number is +44 (0)20 8154 4600.
+Achilles Therapeutics Limited was incorporated under the laws of England and Wales in May 2016, under the name AchillesTX Limited.
+In October 2016, AchillesTX Limited changed its name to Achilles Therapeutics Limited.
+Achilles Therapeutics Limited has one wholly-owned subsidiary, Achilles Therapeutics US, Inc. Achilles TX Limited was originally incorporated under the laws of England and Wales in November 2020 as the holding company for Achilles Therapeutics Holdings Limited.
+In November 2020, following the incorporation of Achilles TX Limited, Achilles Therapeutics Holdings Limited was incorporated under the laws of England and Wales as a wholly owned subsidiary of Achilles TX Limited, to become a holding company for Achilles Therapeutics Limited and Achilles Therapeutics US, Inc. following completion of a corporate reorganization.
+Our registered office is located at 245 Hammersmith Road, London, W6 8PW, United Kingdom, and our telephone number is +44 (0)1438 906855.
 Our website address is www.achillestx.com.
 We have included our website address in this prospectus solely as an inactive textual reference.
-Our agent for service of process in the United States is Cogency Global Inc.
+Our agent for service of process in the United States is